ijsnow/modern-health-assignment/README.md

 ```

 You can run these tests locally as well provided you have node installed and there aren't dependency version issues with node and npm.
 I used node v13.13.0 during development.
 To run the tests locally, just run `npm i` followed by `npm test`.

+## Future work

+The database is set up using `Sequelize.sync` for simplicity.
+In the real world, migrations should be used to set up the database.